Profile decomposition in Sobolev spaces and decomposition of integral functionals II: homogeneous case: Introduction

+For more details of profile decomposition and applications of it, we refer the reader to~\cite{B-C-K, Gerard, Jaffard, Okumura2, Solimini, tao blog-book, T-01, T-K} and references therein.
+Also the relations between profile decomposition and classical ways of analysis of the lack of compactness are shown in~\cite{Okumura2}.

+The theory of Solimini and its extensions to Banach and Hilbert spaces by Tintarev et al.\ are successful in characterizing the profiles $\bbl{w}{l}$ with $u_n$ by the use of the weak convergence.
+However, the well-definedness or the convergence of the infinite sum on~\eqref{Solimini1} matter delicately and need some complicated arguments for verification, named ``\emph{routing procedure}'' in~\cite{DevillanovaSolimini}.
+On the other hand, in the theory of G\'erard, Jaffard and Bahouri et al.\ appears the finite sum of scaled profiles (also called \emph{dislocated profiles}) and the well-definedness and convergence do not matter.
+Also, Jaffard~\cite[p.386]{Jaffard} remarks that the finite sum on~\eqref{Jaffard1} cannot be replaced with the infinite sum as in~\eqref{Solimini1} because it does not usually converge.

-Meanwhile, in~\cite{Oku}, the author developed a profile decomposition theorem in \emph{inhomogeneous} Sobolev spaces, which was a hybrid type profile decomposition of~\cite{Solimini, T-01, T-K} and~\cite{B-C-K,Gerard, Jaffard}.
-In his theory, each profile of a bounded sequence is well characterized by the weak convergence and an isometric group action on inhomogeneous Sobolev spaces, that is, \emph{translations}.
-Such a characterization does not appear in~\cite{B-C-K,Gerard, Jaffard}.
-He also investigated significant results of decomposition of integral functoinals (also regarded as the iterated Brezis-Lieb lemma), revealing that the profile decomposition leads to an asymptotic strict decomposition of integral functionals in suitable Lebesgue or Sobolev spaces where the residual term of profile decomposition is vanishing.
+\paragraph{Aim of the paper} Under these circumstances, in~\cite{Okumura2} the author developed a profile decomposition theorem in \emph{inhomogeneous} Sobolev spaces, which was a \emph{hybrid type} profile decomposition of~\cite{Solimini, T-01, T-K} and~\cite{B-C-K,Gerard, Jaffard}.
+In his theory, each profile of a bounded sequence is well characterized by the weak convergence and an isometric group action on inhomogeneous Sobolev spaces, that is, \emph{translations} as in~\cite{Solimini, T-01, T-K}, but only a finite sum appears so that the well-definedness and convergence are always valid as in~\cite{B-C-K,Gerard, Jaffard}.
+He also investigated significant results of decomposition of integral functoinals (also regarded as the iterated Brezis-Lieb lemma and investigated by, e.g.,~\cite{T-K,T-01}), revealing that the profile decomposition leads to an asymptotic strict decomposition of integral functionals in suitable Lebesgue or Sobolev spaces where the residual term of profile decomposition is vanishing.

-In the present paper, we shall develop ``\emph{homogeneous}" versions of theories of profile decomposition and decomposition of integral functionals in contrast to~\cite[Theorems~3.6,~4.1 and~4.3]{Oku}, proving them in the same spirit.
-Results provided below will be well applied to studies of PDEs and the calculus of variations.
+In the present paper, we shall develop a ``\emph{homogeneous}" version of a theory of profile decomposition and decomposition of integral functionals in contrast to~\cite{Okumura2}, proving them in the same spirit.
+As for the energy decomposition in the Sobolev norm (see~\eqref{eq;energy estim Wdmp} below), it will be a sharper version of the ordinary energy decompositions provided by precursors which do not include the ``residual term''.
+Results provided below will be well applied to studies of PDEs and Calculus of Variations.